 Amisha Klawonn, PT, DPT, OCS, FAAOMPT

-Dr. Klawonn is an Assistant Professor in physical therapy and is a Board Certified Orthopedic Clinical Specialist through the American Physical Therapy Association and a Fellow in the American Academy of Orthopedic Manual Physical Therapists.
+Dr. Klawonn is an Assistant Professor in Physical Therapy and a Board Certified Orthopedic Clinical Specialist through the American Physical Therapy Association and a Fellow in the American Academy of Orthopedic Manual Physical Therapists.
 She received her Doctor of Physical Therapy degree from Slippery Rock University and completed the Kaiser Hayward Physical Therapy Fellowship in Advanced Orthopedic Manual Therapy.
-Amisha has over 10 years of physical therapy experience, is Pilates certified and incorporates spinal rehabilitation and Pilates in her current clinical practice.
-Her primary teaching areas are in the musculoskeletal curriculum.
+Amisha has over 13 years of physical therapy experience in orthopedics and currently incorporates spinal rehabilitation and Pilates into her clinical practice at Oneness Physical Therapy and Pilates.
+Her clinical practice focuses on chronic spinal pain and prenatal/postpartum rehabilitation.
+Her primary teaching areas are in the musculoskeletal curriculum, specifically musculoskeletal conditions and manual therapy, and as faculty within the A.T.
+Still Orthopedic Physical Therapy Residency Program.
 She joined the faculty at A.T.
 Still University in 2008.

 Cory Manton, PT, DPT, OCS, CSCS

-Dr. Manton is an Assistant Professor in physical therapy.
-Cory is a faculty member for the Orthopedic Physical Therapy Residency Program also.
+Dr. Manton is an assistant professor in physical therapy.
+He serves as a faculty member for the Orthopedic Physical Therapy Residency Program also.
 He is a Board Certified Orthopedic Clinical Specialist through the American Physical Therapy Association.
-He specializes clinically in orthopedic manual therapy.
+He has over 10 years of experience in the outpatient orthopedic setting, treating patients with a variety of musculoskeletal conditions.
+He holds a bachelor’s degree from Arizona State University in exercise science.
 Dr. Manton received his Doctor of Physical Therapy degree from ATSU in 2001.
-He holds a bachelor’s degree from Arizona State University in exercise science.
+He has received additional training in manual therapy, including mobilization and manipulation.
 His teaching areas include musculoskeletal conditions, therapeutic exercise, spinal conditions, and manual therapy.
+Dr. Manton’s research interests are in the area of diagnosis and physical therapy management of musculoskeletal injuries.
+He works with physical therapy students that participate in the service learning projects with the Mesa Fire and Medical Department.
 He has been involved with teaching in the physical therapy program at ATSU since 2008.

 Associate Faculty Biographies